-Since their proper introduction to audiences in 1980 with their eponymous debut, Defunkt have been an underground New York favourite.
+Since their proper introduction to audiences in 1980 with their eponymous debut, Defunkt has been an underground New York favourite.
 Bowie, often a sharply-dressed and persuasively suave presence onstage, can work a room with fever-pitched intensity.
-His early days found him consorting with New York’s No Wave elite, including Jean-Michel Basquiat, Blondie, Kid Creole and John Lurie.
+His early days found him consorting with New York’s No Wave elite, including Jean-Michel Basquiat, Blondie, Kid Creole, and John Lurie.

-Bowie’s brief dalliances with the Blacks merely bridged his past experience with what was to come with Defunkt, a natural progression that saw the trombonist/singer induce yet another shift in the No Wave movement with a hybridized brand of punk-rock, jazz, and funk.
+Bowie’s brief dalliances with the Blacks merely bridged his experience with what was to come with Defunkt.
+This natural progression saw the trombonist/singer induce yet another shift in the No Wave movement with a hybridized brand of punk-rock, jazz, and funk.
 Harder and more aggressive than their like-minded contemporaries the Lounge Lizards (featuring John Lurie), Defunkt was a stepping-out band that demanded people’s attention and movement.
 Their self-titled debut explored a pop gamut of loose, stretchy funk, accents of electronic noise, and the ever-present danger of Bowie’s assaultive trombone.